EthanNorton/MSDS-alignment/README.md

 My **fifth** and **sixth** courses were built around the business side of the Program.
 I enrolled MSDS 474 (Accounting and Finance for Technology Managers) as well as MSDS 472, Management Consulting in (Spring 2025).

 My **seventh** class is MSDS 458, Artificial Intelligence and Deep Learning (Summer 2025).
 The class is a deep dive into all types of Neural Networks.
 My project for the class has been on EIA dataset, where I discuss it deeper into the branch, [here](https://github.com/EthanNorton/MSDS-alignment/tree/MSDS-458).
+I did an LSTM project, for a dataset from the EIA, which is in the same link as <------, and can be read and summarized this.
+This project measured random seed variability, SARIMA summer encoded months.

-This class has been really amazing so far.
+This class was amazing and introduced many types of deep learning.
 To build deeper than the project, I'm also growing and implementing project areas for next steps in my career,[here](https://github.com/EthanNorton/MSDS-alignment/blob/MSDS-458/growth-areas.md).

+My **seventh** and **eighth** classes will be the [Thesis project](https://sps.northwestern.edu/masters/data-science/thesis-capstone.html), and [Natural Language Processing](https://class-descriptions.northwestern.edu/5000/UC/MSDS/19072).My current research project is built around one of my main interests, the alignment problem.
+I am working on a dataset from [Kaggle](https://www.kaggle.com/datasets/thedevastator/helpsteer-ai-alignment-dataset), which is AI alignment, and will line up with research into potentially the next grad school.

 ## Demo of Classes